taskcluster/taskcluster-rfcs/rfcs/0180-Github-cancel-previous-tasks.md

 To make it easier for developers to cancel running builds associated with some specific branch we can expose new API endpoint. `github.cancelBuilds({ organization, repository, branch })` would be able to find all task groups associated with this branch, find all non-resolved tasks within those groups and cancel those.

 # Implementation

 * Original request issue [#5621](https://github.com/taskcluster/taskcluster/issues/5621)

+## Changes to the original proposal

+Due to the bug [#6616](https://github.com/taskcluster/taskcluster/issues/6616) it was decided that `push` events would not be handled.
+Only `pull_request` events to cancel builds for the same pull request.

+This is because same commit may belong to different branches like `main`, `production`, `staging`, etc.
+And to keep configuration simple we decided to only handle `pull_request` events.